space-ros/process_sarif/README.md

 - There should be visualizations of these different aggregations.
 - All testing tools should output valid SARIF.
     - Many Cobra files cannot be loaded due to invalid JSON, or non-conformance to the SARIF spec.

+## 4. Snap
+These tools are available to install from the [Snap Store](https://snapcraft.io/about) as a [snap](https://snapcraft.io/process-sarif) as a complementary packaging option maintained by Canonical.

+### Install:
+`snap install process-sarif`
+### Usage
+Navigate to a directory containing the SARIF file(s) you wish to analyze.
+Run any of the available commands (sarif-load-test, conformance, duplicates, visualize), as `process-sarif.<app_name>` (ie: process-sarif.sarif-load-test)